balanced/balanced.github.com/_posts/2014-04-08-heartbleed.md

 [OpenSSL](https://www.openssl.org), a very popular library used on many websites on the internet.

-We'll cut to the chase: [Balanced](https://balancedpayments.com), like almost everyone on the web, was affected by Hearbleed. **No customer data was directly leaked by this vulnerability, and we've since patched our servers and rotated our keys.**
+We'll cut to the chase: [Balanced](https://balancedpayments.com), like almost everyone on the web, was affected by Heartbleed. **No customer data was directly leaked by this vulnerability, and we've since patched our servers and rotated our keys.**

 If you use an official client library, we will be releasing some nice-to-have updates in the near